Clear, colourful and engaging educational resources. Breaking learning down to the nub, making concepts as easy as abc...

 Page 2

-Shows all number bonds matched (the answers) clearly displayed in the same layout (as page 1) for easy comparison and quick reference.
+Answers.
+This page clearly shows all number bonds matched, displayed in the same layout as page 1 for easy comparison and quick reference.

 Resource details

 This PDF has been designed to print and use as practical write-on resource, it could be laminated to enable reuse.
-Lines can be drawn on the sheet (and wiped off if laminated) using a ruler to show accurate matching.
+Lines can be drawn on the sheet (and wiped off if laminated).
+Learners could use a ruler to assist with accurate matching.

 Important message

-This resource has been designed for early years and Year 1 pupils as well as perhaps some children in year two or students needing additional learning support.
+This resource has been designed for early years and Year 1 pupils as well as older students needing additional support with learning.

 Resource Details